shailacdi/pharmacy_counting_spark/README.md

     <br>pyspark
     <br>sys
     <br>re
-    The input file is cleansed and validated as a pre-requisite.
+2. The input file is cleansed and validated as a pre-requisite.
 Individual field validations aren't necessary.

-2. Write and Delete permissions on input folder is required since the program creates part files.
-After writing the output, the program does a clean up by removing the part files.
-Part files are created in the same directory where the source file exists.